 Thank you for your interest in partnering to develop an opportunity for field study with the UCI School of Social Ecology Field Study Program.
-Would your organization benefit from fresh perspectives and scholarly approaches to issues and concerns of importance to your agency?
-Would you like to mentor enthusiastic and inquisitive undergraduates who want to make a difference?
-The School of Social Ecology Field Study Program is one of the many ways to engage with the undergraduates at UC Irvine.
+The School of Social Ecology Field Study Program is one of the many ways to tap into the undergraduate talent pool at UC Irvine.

 Apply to be a Community Partner